Plagiatus/datapacks/preload_world/README.md

 ### waitTime

 _Default: 40 (2 seconds)_
 `waitTime` describes the amount of ticks (there are 20 ticks per second) between each step of the generation.
-If your computer is stronger, you might be able to decrease this value (I'd recommend not to go below 20), if your Computer has trouble keeping up, increase this number.
+If your computer is stronger, you might be able to decrease this value (I'd recommend not to go below 20), if your computer has trouble keeping up, increase this number.
-This, together with `renderDistance` is the factor with the biggest impact on your Processor, so tweak as necessary.
+This, together with `renderDistance` is the factor with the biggest impact on your processor, so tweak as necessary.

 ### Size